Gejia people

 The Gejia (Chinese: 𱎼家人 or 革家人; Hanyu pinyin: Géjiārén; also Gedou) is an ethnic group of Guizhou province, southwestern China.
-They are officially classified by the government as a part of the Miao, but have separate status in Guizhou.
+They are officially classified by the government as a part of the Miao, but have a special status in Guizhou, but not recognized as independent from the Miao.
 The Gejia live mainly in Qiandongnan Prefecture, in the counties of Huangping, Kaili, and Guanling.
 They are concentrated in the towns of Chong'an, Chong Xing, Huangpiao in Huangping and Longchang, Wanshui of Kaili.
 Matang is exclusively inhabited by these people.
 There are over 400 inhabitants in this village.
 The total Gejia population is approximately 50,000.

 History

 The Gejia, according to legend, are the direct descendants of Houyi, a legendary hero who was said to have shot the nine scorching suns in order to salvage his people.
 They are noted for their war-like nature and their costumes are indications of such warfare passion.
-In 1953, soon after the Communist Party of China ran the Chinese government, it initiated classification of the ethnic minorities.
+In 1953, the Chinese government initiated classification of the ethnic minorities.
 Anthropologists were assigned to distinguish China's ethnic groups based on social history, economic life, language and religion.
 Out of the 400 groups investigated, China officially approved 38 as distinct ethnicities in 1954.
 Although the official report of the original investigation recommended that they be identified as a separate minority group, the Gejia were excluded from final approval.
 They are officially recognised as a sub-group of the Miao people.
 (The number of recognised ethnic minorities in China has risen to 56 since 1954.)

 Culture

 The major occupation among the Gejia people is farming.
 They practice slash-and-burn methods of cultivation, with rice, corn, and millet being their major crops.
 The women are typically focused on embroideries and batik.
 Their handicraft style dates back to the Qin dynasty (221–207 BCE), the first dynasty of a unified China and the group sells the items to visitors.
 The people are most noted for their batik products.
 Girls are taught the technique at a young age.

 The dress code of the women has a cultural symbol, particularly signifying the warfare of their ancestors.
 The head dress is a representation of the Sun and the arrow, while the shoulders and back are covered with thick wools like shawls that represent shields.
 They cover their legs with leggings as leg guards and the clothes are made in white and red patterns, and decorated with silver ornaments.
 They practice animism, and make offerings to appease invisible spirits to prevent diseases, calamities and death, and to make a good harvest.

 A major festival among the Gejia is Caiqing.
 It involves a dance called Caiqing Wu (Wu for "dance"), which is a dance of romance.
 It is held in the first lunar month.
-Gejia women wear colourful festival dresses, including batik scarves, silver necklaces, pleated skirts, aprons and leggings.
+Gejia women wear colorful festival dresses, including batik scarves, silver necklaces, pleated skirts, aprons and leggings.
 There is also a lusheng festival (similar to that of Miao) held in November where the boys play a series of bamboo pipes called lusheng.
 They perform bird fight and antiphonal singing.